Jackson Tan: Education

 Tan graduated in 1994 with a Diploma in Visual Communications (Graphic Design) from LASALLE College of the Arts.
-In 2015, he earned a Masters in Fine Art from Goldsmiths, University of London / LASALLE College of the Arts.
+In 2015, he earned a Master in Fine Art from Goldsmiths, University of London / LASALLE College of the Arts.

 Career

 PHUNK

 Tan met the founding members of PHUNK while they were studying at LASALLE College of the Arts.
-Upon their graduation in 1994, they decided to form the art and design collective together.
+Upon their graduation in 1994, they formed the art and design collective together.
 They have since presented and collaborated with brands and organizations around the world, such as Nike, MTV, HBO, and The Rolling Stones.
 In 2007, they were conferred the Designer of the Year Award at the President’s Design Award in Singapore.

 BLACK

-In 2003, Tan co-founded multidisciplinary creative studio BLACK with Patrick Gan, working across the fields of branding, design, and curation.
-He has spoken of the evolving role of design, which is going beyond commercial objectives to become “a force that shapes culture and identity."

 Projects by the studio include SG50, a branding initiative celebrating Singapore’s 50th birthday; Violet Oon Singapore, a chain of Peranakan restaurants; CREATIVE©ITIES, an exploration of multimedia work from 10 cities in the Asia Pacific region; and KYO Project, a reinterpretation of Japanese craft forms through collaborations with Singaporean designers.